 - A picture can also be of great help; allow the shy child a favorite toy to hold, a book to introduce, or a poster to show to provide them with an idea to concentrate on, reducing the feeling of being put on the spot.

-Guidelines for Choosing Show and Tell Items
+Guidelines: What to Bring for Show and Tell

-Items to Avoid
+Items to avoid

 - Valuable items – items that can be lost or are irreplaceable might be very stressful for a child to take them to class, as they may get lost or stolen.